bytebase/bytebase.com-old/content/docs/tenant-database-management/overview.md

 title: Tenant Database Management
 ---

-Tenant Database Management allows database administrators to manage **a collection of databases with identical schemas**, thses databases are often referred as [tenant databases](/docs/concepts/tenant-database).
+Tenant Database Management allows database administrators to manage **a collection of databases with identical schemas**, these databases are often referred as [tenant databases](/docs/concepts/tenant-database).

 Typical scenarios of tenant databases are: